sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 7/25/2022 22:26 PT_
+_Updated 8/01/2022 01:10 PT_

 The team is now working on v7.17.
-Martiniano will be covering for Manuel on iOS while he is out.
-We are going to be delayed by at least a few days due to Ayn focusing on the blog.
+Manuel is back from PTO and we are playing catch up on iOS.
+We are now on track to release v7.17 by middle to end of this week.

 ***

 ### Upcoming Releases
 - v7.17   - TBD
-- v7.18.  - August 17, 2022
+- v7.18.  - August 24, 2022

 ### Past Releases
 - v7.16   - July 1, 2022